February 29, 2020

 Two segments dedicated to presenting altered, updated and humorous version of classic children’s tales was Fractured Fairy Tales and Aesop & Son.
 Fractured, narrated by Edward Everett Horton, often took well-known fairy tales and turned them on their head; such as their take on Sleeping Beauty saw the prince, rendered in a caricature of Walt Disney (a favorite target of the Ward and company), building a theme park around Beauty instead of waking her up.
 Fractured was inspired by a spoken-word album Daws Butler and Stan Freberg did together, “Little Blue Riding Hood”, which presented the classic story as a spoof of cop show Dragnet.
 DFS felt this segment wasn’t popular and wanted it replaced by Aesop.
 Aesop had the titular Aesop (Charlie Ruggles, uncredited) reading a fable to his son (Butler, uncredited due to working on shows by the sponsor’s competition) to teach hm a lesson, and his son often subverting the moral with a pun.
 It turned out that DFS’ estimation was wrong and Fractured was one of the more popular aspects of the show, resulting in its being reinstated after all of the Aesop shorts had been exhausted.

 Dudley Do-Right of the Mounties was a remnant of the original pitch that led to the creation of Crusader, known as The Comic Strips of Television.
 Done as a parody of early 20th century melodrama and silent film serials, particularly The Perils of Pauline, the segment followed the adventures of the hapless Canadian Mountie, Dudley (Scott, doing a combined imitation of Nelson Eddy and Olympic swimmer Johnny Weissmuller), as he attempted to constantly foil the villainous schemes of his rival, Snidely Whiplash (Hans Conried).
 Snidely’s design was inspired by those same films, having him sport the traditional black top hat, cape and handlebar mustache typical of their villains.
 The usual damsel-in-distress, and the object of Dudley’s affection, was Nell Fenwick (Foray), the daughter of his boss, the long-suffering Inspector Fenwick (Frees, impersonating Eric Blore).
-However, Nell often disregarded Dudley in favor of his horse, Horse, who was often the active hero of the stories.
+However, Nell often disregarded Dudley in favor of his horse, aptly named Horse, who was truly the active hero of the stories.
 Any success on Dudley’s part was by pure luck.
 To further the parody, the Dudley Do-Right segments featured a piano background music track, making it one of the few Ward cartoons to utilize music in that way, and has character (and sometimes location) “actor” credits as the silent films would with silly names or subtle puns.
 Frees served as the narrator for the segment, except for several times where Conrad performed the duty.
 One episode of Dudley, “Stokey the Bear”, was only aired once as its lampooning of Smokey the Bear had the Forest Service threatening Ward with jail.
 The negatives for that episode were reportedly destroyed at the behest of the sponsor.

 Despite Rocky and Friends becoming the #1 daytime show for ABC, the network only begrudgingly took it at the request of General Mills.
 They never really put any promotion behind it, and Ward had taken note that primetime animation seemed to be on the rise.
 After negotiations between the studio, the sponsors, and Ward’s sales agents, Neufeld, Rosen and Bash, the more prestigious NBC acquired the rights to air a Rocky spin-off called The Bullwinkle Show, giving top-billing to Bullwinkle (the name may have changed, but it was basically the same program).
 The show had been produced in color from the outset, but it was only finally broadcast in it with the network change.
 The move also granted Ward and Scott the leeway to produce the kind of adult-geared humor they wanted to without obstruction.
 Beginning that August, Ward and Scott launched a series of marketing pushes to get people aware of the show and to get opinion makers interested.